sdrshnptl/sdrshnptl/README.md

 # Sudarshan Patil - Personal Portfolio

-A modern, responsive personal portfolio website built for GitHub Pages.
+A modern, responsive personal portfolio website for an Embedded Developer & Maker, built for GitHub Pages.

 ## 🚀 Features